zgraper/phonemefix/replit.md

 # PhonemeFix - Child Speech Correction & Translation Research

 ## Overview
-PhonemeFix is a full-stack AI application for analyzing and correcting child speech patterns.
-It uses machine learning models to:
+PhonemeFix is a full-stack AI application for analyzing and correcting child speech patterns, developed as part of **Zane Graper's Capstone Project** for the **Master of Science in Artificial Intelligence** degree at the **University of the Cumberlands**.

+The application uses machine learning models to:
 - Convert audio to phonemes using wav2vec2
 - Apply phonological correction rules for common child speech patterns
 - Translate corrected phonemes back to text using T5 models

-This is a GitHub import that has been configured to run in the Replit environment.
+> **Note:** This application is for research purposes only.

 **Current Status**: Fully functional and running in development mode.